arjunkannan131/Distracted-driving-hat/README.md

    d.
 Island 4 --> Sensor

 Launchpad:
-  Note: "a --> b" is equivalent to "a is directly connected to b by a physical wire"
+  Note: "a --> b" or "a <-- b" is equivalent to "a is directly connected to b by a physical wire".
+  Note: All references to a port labeled "GND" are describing distinct "GND" or ground ports on the launchpad (with the exception of one "GND" port on the sensor).
+  Note: All references to a port labeled "5V" are describing distinct "5V" or 5-Volt power supply ports on the launchpad.
  - Ports Utilized:
  Section: 20-Pin BoosterPack Plug-In Module Connector
   1. 5V